likicv/usysml-test-cases/README.md

 **Meaning**:

-'Vehicle' is in the namespace of 'PackageVehicles' which is in the namespace of 'Root'.
+'Vehicle' is in the namespace of 'PackageVehicles', and 'PackageVehicles' is in the namespace of 'Root'.

 ### Example 2